realdustsans/ABOUTME/README.md

 <details>
   <summary>⠀DNI　  ₎₎</summary>

 𓈒 basic dni .
-IF YOU ARE UNDER 15 PLEASE DON'T INTERACT WITH ME !!! senstitive people dni alsooo i can hurt u really easily and i dont want that
+IF YOU ARE UNDER 15 PLEASE DON'T INTERACT WITH ME !!!
+14 years old are thin ice,, senstitive people dni alsooo i can hurt u really easily and i dont want that

 𓈒 any endos... or disorder fakers... or fakeclaimers.. or transids.. or radqueers.. or anything like that... ok?